-Tracking Tuesday severe threat, also a severe risk Wednesday
+Tracking a severe risk Wednesday

 Then, we’re talking cooler air with continuing rain chances the rest of this week.

 A ***Tornado Watch*** remains in effect until 9 PM EDT for much of Indiana.
+Tornado Watches have also been extended eastward.

 Tuesday night: Scattered showers and storms will be ongoing into this evening and tonight.